Statutes / Laws

 (A) The name, type, lot number, date of purchase and date of administration of the rabies vaccine.

-(C) The name, address and telephone number of the person who administered the vaccine.
+(C) The full name, address, certification number and telephone number of the person who administered the vaccine.

-(c) Certificate and tag of vaccination.--Every licensed veterinarian who vaccinates a dog or cat against rabies shall issue a vaccination certificate and tag provided by the manufacturer to the owner.
+(c) Certificate and tag of vaccination.--Every licensed veterinarian who vaccinates a dog or cat against rabies shall issue a certificate of vaccination and tag to the owner.
 Information contained in rabies vaccination records shall not be used for the purpose of licensing animals or for taxation of individuals for owning animals.
 For the purposes of this section, each licensed veterinarian may select a vaccine of his choice and use the procedures for administering it as are consistent with the recommendations of the Federal agency which licenses the vaccine.

-(d) Enforcement.--It shall be the duty of every police officer or State dog warden or the designated municipal animal control officer to issue a citation to every person who owns a dog or cat which is not vaccinated pursuant to subsection (a) or (b).
+(d) Enforcement.-- A police officer or State dog warden or the designated municipal animal control officer shall issue a citation to every person who owns a dog or cat which is not either:

 (e) Animals received by nonprofit kennels.--Notwithstanding any provision of this act, a nonprofit kennel is not required to vaccinate an animal received by the kennel for a period of ten days.